jessepav/lacygoill-wiki-backup/awk/awk.md

 The purpose of `reverse()` is to reverse  the order of the first two elements of an array; to do so, it needs a temporary variable `temp`.

-Inside the function, `temp` contains `"one"`, but outside it's empty.
+Inside the function, `temp` contains `"one"`, but outside it contains a null string.
 By including it  inside the parameters of the function  signature, we've made it local to the function.